A beginner’s guide to standard deviation and standard error

 When you are conducting research, you often only collect data of a small sample of the whole population.
 Because of this, you are likely to end up with slightly different sets of values with slightly different means each time.

 If you take enough samples from a population, the means will be arranged into a distribution around the true population mean.
-The standard deviation of this distribution, i.e. the standard deviation of population means, is called the standard error.
+The standard deviation of this distribution, i.e. the standard deviation of sample means, is called the standard error.

 The standard error tells you how accurate the mean of any given sample from that population is likely to be compared to the true population mean.
 When the standard error increases, i.e. the means are more spread out, it becomes more likely that any given mean is an inaccurate representation of the true population mean.